Research Thrust 3

 Currently funded projects

 Sinks are ubiquitous in modern buildings and serve an important role in reducing the transmission of diseases via hand washing.
-However, sinks are also a known source of bioaerosol emissions and have been linked to nosocomial infection outbreaks in hospitals.
+However, sinks are also a known source of bioaerosol emissions.
 The project optimizes and standardizes methods for the study of bioaerosols for the PreMiEr ERC, tests how conditions specific to the sink (in combination with mixed microbial communities and model organisms) alter the site, size, and distribution of generated bioaerosols, and use these data to model the generation, fate, and transport of sink originating bioaerosols

 UNC Chapel Hill